AV-Text/AVX/README.md

 AV Text ministries hopes that you find assets here that can assist you in building next-gen, quality applications using the most trustworthy English text that God has yet availed to mankind [The Authorized Version 1769 text, commonly known as the King James Bible].
 The Digital-AV license is designed to be as free as the gospel.
 Use it as you see fit, hopefully to the glory of God.

 Consumers of AVX-Framework directly target a single dotnet assembly, namely AV-Engine.
 However, many publicly available classes are exposed in AVX-Lib-Net and NUPhone.
-It is possible for AV-Engine consumers to reach into those two modules, but the other dependencies are opaque to AVX-Framework consumers.
-The seven modules that compose the framework are depicted in Figure-1:
+It is possible for AV-Engine consumers to reach into those two modules, but the other dependencies are mostly opaque.
+The seven modules that compose the framework are depicted in Figure-1, also exposing all embedded file dependencies:

 ![](AVXSearch/AVX-Framework.png)